Contact Information of the Supervisory Authority

 - If you leave a comment, the comment and its metadata are retained indefinitely.
 This is so we can recognize and approve any follow-up comments automatically instead of holding them in a moderation queue.

 - For users that register on our website (if any), we also store the personal information they provide in their user profile.
-All users can see, edit, or delete their personal information at any time (except they cannot change their username).
+All users can see and edit their personal information at any time (except for mandatory information).
 Website administrators can also see and edit that information.

 - Where we process sensitive personal data, other legal bases for processing may apply, including where our processing is necessary for the establishment, exercise or defence of legal claims (for example, to protect and/or defend our property or rights, or those of other members), for reasons of substantial public interest (for example, to conduct research about club performance), for provision of medical care and treatment, for the purposes of equal opportunities monitoring or where you have otherwise given us your explicit consent (for example, to share those records with another tennis organisation, or where coaches or officials provide us with data relating to criminal convictions and offences as part of the DBS disclosure process).